 E_ Aggregates design guidance into one place

-Guidance is provided at the town centre, precinct and site specific basis on a limited palette of public realm materials, urban elements and street furniture which supports and amplifies the town’s character.
+Guidance is provided at the town centre, precinct and site-specific basis.
+Applying a limited palette of public realm materials, urban elements and street furniture, which supports and amplifies the town’s character.
 When these palettes are applied consistently the elements act as a restrained and cohesive background allowing the genuine and distinctive features of the town and its people, to take centre stage.

-The palettes emphasise the quality of the design, materials, detailing and construction techniques and cater for the needs of all users in a safe and comfortable manner that enables social interaction to flourish.
+The palettes emphasise the quality of the design, materials, detailing and construction techniques and cater to the needs of all users safely and comfortably that enables social interaction to flourish.
 The palettes also act as a kit of parts, making it easier for people working in the public realm, such as designers, asset managers and maintenance staff, to focus their attention on applying the fundamentals of good urban design to projects.
 The choice of materials and furniture reflects the anticipated demands and levels of use and will ensure long term, sustainable solutions can be implemented.